-TDHCA will coordinate activities in accordance with NSP guidelines including establishment of financing mechanisms for purchase and redevelopment of foreclosed homes and residential properties, purchase and rehabilitation of homes and residential properties that have been abandoned or foreclosed, establishment of land bank/trusts, removal of blight, and the redevelopment of demolished or vacant properties.
+TDHCA will coordinate activities in accordance with NSP guidelines, including the establishment of financing mechanisms for purchase and redevelopment of foreclosed homes and residential properties, purchase and rehabilitation of homes and residential properties that have been abandoned or foreclosed, and the redevelopment of demolished or vacant properties.
 Households directly assisted with NSP funds must be income eligible and be at or below 120% of the Area Median Family Income (AMFI), as defined by HUD or as otherwise restricted by this NOFA.
-To the extent that a development assisted with NSP1-PI funds is also assisted by one or more other programs, the development may be required to meet additional requirements imposed by those other programs.
+To the extent that a development assisted with NSP3 funds is also assisted by one or more other programs, the development may be required to meet additional requirements imposed by those other programs.